jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 tags: ["GraphQL", "Architecture", "Services", "Data Layer", "TypeScript"]
 ---

-A few months ago I wrote an article on my architectural concerns about how to deal with many of the issues that arise on a GraphQL production system.
-My work on this topic continued over the next few months and I was able to build a working system in a low-volume but highly critical production system.
+A few months ago I wrote an article about my architectural concerns relating to dealing with many of the issues that arise on a GraphQL production system.
+My work on this topic has continued over the next few months, and I have been able to build a working system in a low-volume but highly critical production system.

-From what I learned by building this system, I was able to create a mature mental model about how a GraphQL data layer that pulls data from multiple databases and services at the same time should work, and decided to start the development of a small Typescript microframework that leveraged the use of these concepts.
+From what I learned by building this system, I have created a mature mental model about how a GraphQL data layer that pulls data from multiple databases and services at the same time should work, and started the development of a small Typescript microframework that leveraged the use of these concepts.

 <hr>

-The goal of this article is to present a motivating example for creating a GraphQL framework that simplifies the workload of creating data layer backends for services architectures.
+The goal of this article is to present a motivating example of creating a GraphQL framework that simplifies the workload of creating data layer backends for services architectures.

 Throughout this article, we will discuss the implementation of a data layer for a straightforward blog system that has three entities: `Post`, `Comment` and `User`.

-We'll follow a deductive approach where we introduce prior knowledge, and after finding issues we propose solutions.
-At the end, we'll present the conclusions and provide a brief introduction to the characteristics needed in our framework.
+We'll follow a deductive approach where we introduce existing knowledge, expand on it, and after finding issues, follow up by proposing solutions.
+At the end, we'll present the conclusions from this process and provide a brief summary of the characteristics needed in our framework.

 ## Prior Knowledge